Mozhi Bush Camp

 The 15-Day Lozaka Explorer highlights: visit the Victoria Falls White Rhino tracking in Mosi-oa-Tunya NP paddle down the Zambezi River traverse the Kafue…

-Northern Kafue NP and the vast grass plains of Liuwa plus the magnificent horseshoe shaped Ngonye Falls and the White Rhinos of Mosi-oa-Tunya…
+Northern Kafue NP, the open plains of Liuwa plus the magnificent horseshoe shaped Ngonye Falls and White Rhinos in Mosi-oa-Tunya NP.

-Rhinos in Mosi-oa-Tunya NP plus the vast and diverse Kafue NP.
+White Rhinos in Mosi-oa-Tunya NP plus the vast and diverse Southern Kafue NP.

-Vast Kafue National Park, pristine wilderness of Liuwa Plain NP plus the magnificent horseshoe shaped Ngonye Falls and the well-known Victoria Falls.
+Exploring the vast Kafue National Park, the pristine wilderness of Liuwa Plain NP plus the magnificent horseshoe shaped Ngonye Falls and Victoria Falls.

 The Nanzhila Bush Break features the untamed wilderness of the Nanzhila Plains.
 This area in the South of Kafue NP made a great…